-Consumer Price Index.
-Base 2021 - October 2022

-Monthly change Annual change

-Overall index 0.3 1, 7.3 1,

-Inflación subyacente 1 1.0 II.
-6.2 II.

-1. Corresponde al epigrafe General sin alimentos no elaborados ni productos energéticos de la tabla de Grupos especiales

-Overall index.
-Monthly change  😝 🚍

-4.00 2.75 1.50

-0.25

-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-December 2022

-Annual GDP growth was of 3.8% in the third quarter of 2022,

--

-with annual inflation of 6.8% ( the INE ).

-Baw materials Drocuroment Drice / Cost

-Raw materials Procurement Price / Cost

-October 2022

-Before the war in Ukraine, rising energy costs and supply

-difficulties, 21.82% of Spain's energy came from gas, 43.82%

-from oil and 2.88% from coal (World Data).
+Spain is largely independent of Russian hydrocarbons: according to figures from the Spanish Corporation of Strategic Petroleum Reserves (Cores), as of January 2022, hydrocarbons of Russian origin accounted for only 2% and 6% of Spain's oil and gas imports respectively.
+Since mid-2021, Spain has halved its imports, making a significant contribution to diversification in Europe.
+The decommissioning of coalfired power plants and their replacement by gas, as well as the contributions of nuclear and renewable energy, are also part of the country's contributions to climate and geopolitical risk mitigation (International Trade Administration).

+Spain and Portugal are currently working on the creation of a common energy storage solution to mitigate the impact of potential future crises such as the one in Ukraine on energy

 The energy price index decreased by 4.7% between September and October 2022, although it was still 54.1% higher than in the same period in October 2021 (INE, November 2022).

-Industrial Price Index - October 2022 Monthly change Annual change General index.
-Monthly change General index $-1.4$ 11, $26.1$ 11,Consumer goods $1.3$ 11, $13.8$ 11,Capital goods $0.2$ 11, $5.5$ 11,Intermediate goods $-0.1$ 11, $15.9$ 11,Energy $-4.7$ 11, $54.1$ 11, Measures adopted by the utilities September 2022 To combat the negative impacts of the war in Ukraine, the Spanish government has implemented a supportive fiscal policy among other things, through : • A grant for the sale and purchase of fuel; • Extension of energy tax rebates; • Direct aid to energy-intensive sectors, particularly transport; • New credit offers for companies in difficulty (EUR 10 billion); • Measures to reduce the impact of rising energy costs (EUR 6 billion)(OECD, June 2022).
+To combat the negative impacts of the war in Ukraine, the Spanish government has implemented a supportive fiscal policy, among other things, through:

+- A grant for the sale and purchase of fuel; - Extension of energy tax rebates; - Direct aid to energy-intensive sectors, particularly transport; - New credit offers for companies in difficulty (EUR 10 billion); - Measures to reduce the impact of rising energy costs (EUR 6 billion)(OECD, June 2022).

 The current legal framework in Spain is very restrictive with respect to the introduction of price revision clauses.
 According to the current law on public sector contracts, price revision in public works contracts is only possible if strict requirements are met.
 As such, price revision almost never exists in public works contracts.
 However, due to the exorbitant increase in the price of construction materials and the negative impact that the lack of a proper price revision system has on businesses, the government approved on March 1, 2022 an exceptional price revision mechanism in public works contracts.
 Beware, the mechanism is complex and only applies to works that meet a series of restrictive criteria (FIEC, September 2022).

-October 2022 On October 13, Prime Minister Pedro Sánchez detailed a new package of measures worth 3 billion euros for vulnerable consumers, or about 1.7 million households.
+On October 13, Prime Minister Pedro Sánchez detailed a new package of measures worth 3 billion euros for vulnerable consumers, or about 1.7 million households.
 Sánchez said the social energy bonus would be strengthened by increasing the amount of energy eligible for a discount by 15 per cent.
 The social energy premium will also be increased by a percentage of 65% or 80% depending on the level of household income.
 In addition to these exceptional measures, the Prime Minister announced the creation of a new "temporary" category of electricity consumers (1.5 million households) entitled to a 40% reduction on their bills.
-The so-called thermal bonus will be strengthened in 2022 and 2023 for vulnerable households, raising the minimum subsidy amount to $\notin$ 40 and doubling the average subsidy amount to $\notin$ 375 per household (Bruegel).
+The so-called thermal bonus will be strengthened in 2022 and 2023 for vulnerable households, raising the minimum subsidy amount to €40 and doubling the average subsidy amount to €375 per household (Bruegel).